• Skip to primary navigation

 1. Backup Files to External Drive Using Backup & Restore

-1. Connect Hard Drive or USB Flash Drive to the USB Port of your computer.
+1. Connect USB Drive or External Storage Device to USB Port of the computer.

-2. Type Control Panel in the Search bar and click on Control Panel Desktop App in the search results.
+2. Type Control Panel in the Search bar > click on Control Panel Desktop App in the search results.

 Open Control Panel on Windows Computer

-3. On the Control Panel screen, click on Backup & Restore (Windows 7).
+3. On the Control Panel screen, switch to Large Icons view and click on Backup & Restore (Windows 7).

 Backup And Restore Option in Windows